 I was bowled over!
 As he explained, though there was much informal discussion among the teachers themselves, there wasn't one meeting with administrators on the horror that had taken place at Sandy Hook or an exchange of ideas on what precautions could - or should - be taken, or what may be done in the future to help themselves to protect the children.

 Nothing was done?
 How could that be?
 How does a society as a whole, shrug its shoulders, cross its fingers, say a prayer and look the other way?
 That makes absolutely no sense at all.

 What can be done to protect the innocents at our schools?
 Bring in Good Men and Women willing to lay down their lives in the defense of those children.
 And where do you find those good people?
 Trust me... they are legion.
 They are Grandfathers and Grandmothers, Mothers and Fathers, Uncles and Aunts, Friends and Neighbors, Retired and Still Working.
 They run the gamut of careers...
 Law enforcement and military, truck drivers and teachers, farmers and CEO's.
 These men and women would be honored to give their time, expertise, training, hearts and yes, when the chips were down and no other way out, even their lives, to keep our children safe, sound and happy in their schools.

 And now I ask...
-Why is this so repugnant to those who are against guns?
-Even if that is your stand, think about your Dad or Mom, your Grandparents, your Aunts and Uncles.
+Why is this so repugnant to those who stand against guns?
+Think about your Dad and Mom, your Grandparents, your Aunts and Uncles.
 Don't you believe that given a gun and training, they would be a good man or woman to have walking the halls of your school?
-They are the hero's of our families.
+They are the parents of your friends, the family of people you know.
 They would protect yours and mine with their very life's blood.
-They are the parents of your friends, the family of people you know.

 They would die to save your child's life...